seawilloughby/image_processing/README.md

 ##Script Details:
  - Place image files into the 'data/images' folder.
 The ipython notebook 'artifact_detection' loads and processes images in the data/images folder.
  - The output folder contains example output from running the python program.
 A green circle is drawn around every contour suspected to be a 'bubble', and an image is written to the 'output' folder, with the image and potential bubble overlayed for inspection.
-Inside the folder are example image where bubbles were correctly identified, and examples were bubbles were not captured.
+Inside the folder are example images where bubbles were correctly identified, and examples were bubbles were not captured.

 ##Future Improvements: